-After graduating high school, Dick McWhorter decided to move to California and was able to obtain work as a messenger boy at Columbia Picture in 1933.
-He worked his way up through the studio, breaking down scripts and working in the Location Department until he found his true calling.
+After graduating high school, Dick McWhorter decided to move to California and was able to obtain work as a messenger boy at Columbia Pictures in 1933.
+He worked his way up through the studio, breaking down scripts and working in the Locations department until he found his true calling.
 Wanting to become a director, McWhorter heard about a gathering of the biggest directors in Hollywood at the time and decided to attend.
 There he witnessed one of the first meetings of the nascent Screen Directors Guild.
 In 1937, McWhorter joined the newly formed Screen Directors Guild as a Second AD.
-Throughout his career McWhorter has worked with many legendary directors and producers, but most notably forged a long-lasting personal and professional relationships with King Vidor, Frank Capra, William Dieterle Daniel Mann, Cecil B. DeMille and producer Hal Wallis.
-These productions have taken McWhorter all over the globe, and he became known as particularly reliable AD/UPM for international location shoots with large budgets.
+Throughout his career McWhorter worked with many legendary Directors and Producers, but most notably forged a long-lasting personal and professional relationships with King Vidor, Frank Capra, William Dieterle, Daniel Mann, Cecil B. DeMille and producer Hal Wallis.
+His jobs took McWhorter all over the globe, and he became known as particularly reliable AD/UPM for international location shoots with large budgets.